Ronn Lucas: Career

 Lucas grew up in El Paso, Texas and graduated from Eastwood High School in 1972.
 By the time he was 10, Lucas could speak without moving his mouth.

 He began his career performing at Saint Timothy's Lutheran church located in El Paso, Texas.
 At 21, he began touring the country.
-“I was hired by the Billy the Kid Clothing Company, which was big in El Paso at the time,” Lucas said.
-“They hired me to tour the country with a Billy the Kid puppet.
+“I was hired by the Billy the Kid Clothing Company, which was big in El Paso at the time; they hired me to tour the country with a Billy the Kid puppet”, Lucas said.
 Though that contract was only for a year, it reinforced Lucas’ dream of being in show business, an arena where he has excelled.
 In September 2004, he received a standing ovation on the Muscular Dystrophy Association Telethon and host Jerry Lewis said, “It doesn’t get any better than that.”
 In 2005, the Smothers Brothers presented Lucas with the Askins Achievement Award at the ninth annual Vegas Ventriloquist Festival.